kyma-project/kyma/docs/application-connector/08-10-rotate-root-ca.md

 8. Replace the old certificate in the Istio Secret.
 Edit the Secret and replace the `ca.crt` value with the `merged-ca.crt` base64-encoded certificate.
 Run:
   ```
-  kubectl -n istio-system edit secret application-connector-certs-cacert
+  kubectl -n istio-system edit secret application-connector-certs
   ```

 9. Renew the certificates in a runtime.
 To do that, create a CertificateRequest CR in the runtime in which you want to renew the certificates.
 Alternatively, wait for the certificates to expire in a given runtime.
 The system renews the certificates automatically using the information stored in the Secrets you updated.

-10. After the certificates are renewed in a runtime, remove the `application-connector-certs-cacert` Secret entry which contains the old certificate.
+10. After the certificates are renewed in a runtime, remove the `application-connector-certs` Secret entry which contains the old certificate.
 First, encode the `new-ca.crt` file with base64:
   ```
   cat new-ca.crt | base64
   ```

 11. Edit the Secret and replace the `ca.crt` value with the `new-ca.crt` base64-encoded certificate.
 Run:
   ```
-  kubectl -n istio-system edit secret application-connector-certs-cacert
+  kubectl -n istio-system edit secret application-connector-certs
   ```

 ## Rotating a compromised Root CA certificate